 13. Roth IRA conversions

-I convert a portion of my pre-tax IRA to my Roth IRA in any year when my income is low.
+I convert a portion of my pre-tax IRA to my Roth IRA each year when my income is low.
 Essentially, I’m paying taxes now on my IRA at what is hopefully a lower rate than I would when I’m older and forced to take distributions and also have Social Security and annuity income.

 14. Maximizing tax-advantaged accounts